complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/per-alter-edge-form.md

 A single edge type is selectable per screen.
 This screen supports [filtering](../key-concepts/filtering.md) for edges that match the specified type.

-{% include nc-image src="/assets/img/interface-documentation/per-edge-form/architect_1.png" %}
+{% include nc-image src="/assets/img/interface-documentation/per-edge-form/architect_1.png" %}{: .macos-screenshot }

-The title screen is configurable with a title and introduction text.
+{% include nc-image src="/assets/img/interface-documentation/per-edge-form/architect_2.png" %} caption="The title screen is configurable with a title and introduction text" %}{: .macos-screenshot }

-{% include nc-image src="/assets/img/interface-documentation/per-edge-form/architect_2.png" %}

-Each edge will be assigned [variables](../key-concepts/variable-types.md) using the [form](../key-concepts/forms.md) configured here.
+Each edge will be assigned [variables](../key-concepts/variable-types.md) using a configurable [form](../key-concepts/forms.md).

-{% include nc-image src="/assets/img/interface-documentation/per-edge-form/architect_3.png" %}
+{% include nc-image src="/assets/img/interface-documentation/per-edge-form/architect_3.png" %}{: .macos-screenshot }

 {: .no_toc}
 #### Do